aditya0929/American-Sign-Language-Detection/models/readme.md

 | 9       |

 These classes represent the hand gestures corresponding to the English alphabets (A-Z) and numbers (0-9) in American Sign Language.

+## Important note:-
+**for all the three models that i have created, the parts excluding the model architecture and its definition are mostly the same for the accuracy result to be based out on the same parameters.**

+# Approach for Multi-Instance Image Classification

+**1. Importing important libaries**

+**2. Loading the datasets and creating image and label list for each category**

+**3. Division of train test ad split of the dataset**

+**4. Data preprocessing and Image data generators**

+**5. Division for images in training , testing and validation categories**

+**6. Making of the models**